Chapter Text

 Mark looks on equal parts disoriented and mystified—as if he’d be glad to walk on one shoe for the rest of his life—and when Devon produces a coat and a new pair of snow boots, he throws his arms around her.

-“Thank you, thank you, thank you…” tears flowing freely, Mark presses a kiss on her forehead.
+“Thank you, thank you, thank you…” as tears flow freely, Mark presses a kiss on her forehead.
 It is the first time she has witnessed such heartfelt display between the siblings, the ever-present snark and banter that used to make her laugh gone, replaced instead by this frantic, all-consuming rawness.
 The sudden certainty that this is the result of their joined, herculean efforts is overwhelming, threatening to shatter the last pieces of her.

 When she gets a glimpse of her, she can make out Devon’s features, twisted in something halfway between pain and happiness, and crying, too; undone in a way that’s entirely unfamiliar, and she promptly pulls them both in another hug.
 And Gemma doesn’t know how to break her silence, how to bridge this distance, only that she must, so she just says: